jyoung4242/articles/pathfinding/pathfindingpart2.md

 ## Algorithm Walkthrough

+### Load the Graph

 We first load our graph, understanding which nodes are clear to traverse, and which nodes are blocked.
 We also need to understand the starting node and ending node as well.

+### Cost the nodes

 We first will assess the cost properties for each node.
+Cost is a term we are using that represents a distance between nodes.
 This will be a method that assigns the fCost, gCost, and hCost to each node.

 Let's discuss these costs first.
 The costs are a weighting of each node with respect to its positioning between the starting and ending nodes.